clojurists-together/clojuriststogether.org/content/open-source.md

   - Implicit funding by an employer allowing or requesting for you to work on this open source project
   - A commercial business model alongside the open source project.

 **N.B.** Receiving other funding _does not_ disqualify you from receiving Clojurists Together funding.
-However you cannot accept multiple streams of money for the same work, i.e. you cannot double bill the work you do in your day job on your OSS project as also going towards the work that you do in your Clojurists Together funding.
+However you cannot accept multiple streams of money for the same commits, i.e. you cannot double bill the work you do in your day job on your OSS project as also going towards the work that you do in your Clojurists Together funding.

 ---